Bilirubin levels in newborns

 Here are three types of jaundice seen in newborns:

-- Physiological Jaundice: occurs due to high concentration of red blood cells and immature liver function, usually appears 2-4 days after birth and resolves in 1-2 weeks (3 weeks if premature).
+- Physiologic Jaundice: occurs due to high concentration of red blood cells and immature liver function, usually appears 2-4 days after birth and resolves in 1-2 weeks (3 weeks if premature).
 It is not associated with underlying disease or disorders.

 - Pathological jaundice: is always considered if jaundice develops in the first 24 hours after birth, or if levels are very high from 24 hours to 10 days of age, or the baby shows signs of serious illness.

 - Breast milk jaundice (also known as breastfeeding jaundice): occurs 5-7 days after birth, typically peaks at 14 days and can last as long as a few months.
 It’s thought to be caused by an increased concentration of an enzyme (β-glucuronidase) in breast milk.
 Breast milk jaundice is common in breastfed babies and is physiologically normal and nothing to worry about.

 It’s normal to have some bilirubin in your blood.
 Normal bilirubin levels for older children and adults should be at or below 1mg/dL (milligrams per deciliter).

 Almost all babies have increased bilirubin levels within 1-2 days of birth.
 Newborn jaundice (neonatal hyperbilirubinaemia) is diagnosed when blood levels of bilirubin are over 5mg/dL.

 The below bilirubin levels are according to the American Academy of Family Physicians:

 - Physiological jaundice in healthy term babies usually sees bilirubin levels of about 5-6mg/dL on day 4 after birth, then dropping over the next week until reaching normal levels.